Agnari/Flippy/README.md

 - **Card Matching**: Flip and match pairs of cards.
 - **Trivia Questions**: Randomly triggered trivia questions after each successful match.
 Correct answers give players a peek at all unmatched cards.
 - **Timer and Move Counter**: Keep track of your game duration and number of moves.
+- **Statistics**: Beat your own scores and become a pro in memorizing and learning.
 - **Responsive UI**: Modals for trivia and game-over events, along with user-friendly prompts.

 ## Installation